bitdocs/bitdocs-code/docs/output.md

 These bits actually do the work, as with just [input](/placeholder) and [logic](/placeholder) bits, nothing will happen, so you need an output bit for your device to function.

+All of these bits also pass electricity along, so connecting another bit to the end of an output will continue your device.
+This means you can have as many [buzzers](#buzzer), [speakers](/placeholder), and other noise making bits as you want!
+(Though we advise against this)

 ## Buzzer

 ![Buzzer Bit](https://i.shgcdn.com/247e8613-ec06-4d14-9858-55bd44c88ebe/-/format/auto/-/preview/3000x3000/-/quality/lighter/)